- July 20, 2020

 By taking the time in their otherwise sparse response to point out that Lynn worked for a contractor, rather than directly for Tyson, this spokesperson seems to be implying that Lynn’s safety was not Tyson’s responsibility.

-Why Was It Possible for This to Happen During Routine Cleaning?
+How Was It Possible for This to Happen During Routine Cleaning?

-Current reports don’t explain how the machine in question could have removed Lynn’s head during a cleaning cycle.
-There’s no mention of whether it started up unexpectedly, or whether the moving parts were able to cause this kind of damage without being powered on.
-In either case, this accident indicates something seriously wrong with either the original design of the machine, or the way it has been used or modified at the Tyson location.
+In either case, this accident indicates something seriously wrong with either the original design of the machine or the way it has been used or modified at the Tyson location.
 Depending on exactly how the accident occurred, either Tyson, the equipment provider, the equipment installer, or all three may be liable for Lynn’s wrongful death.

-Our Tyson Injury Attorneys are Here to Help
+Our Tyson Injury Attorneys Are Here to Help